IN CONVERSATION

 What does the common person do?

 The common person fights.
-Tagore [Rabindranath Tagore] wrote an amazing essay called The Robbery of the Soil to show that today’s common economic system is based on the theft of the soil.
+Tagore [Rabindranath Tagore] wrote an amazing essay titled “The Robbery of the Soil,” which illustrates how our current economic system is fundamentally rooted in the exploitation of the earth.
 This [theft] is happening today; people are being killed; people are being jailed.
-There is only one option left where the ordinary person goes—fight.
+There is only one option left for the ordinary person—fight.

 One, you import what you don’t grow, which is what countries have done.
 After all, colonisation was based on countries coming to India because they couldn’t grow spices.
 And I often joke: poor Christopher Columbus landed on the wrong continent and called the native American Indians because he thought he was sailing to India to grab the spice trade.